kea-dev/agile-history/advanced.md

 - GitHub pages (static web sites)

 Both Chat GPT and Bing Chat supports generating output in MarkDown.
 - Ask Chat GPT _anything_ and append _"... and by the way, please type the output in MarkDown"_ to your prompt.
-Then copy the output from the caht into a new `.md` file her in this repo.
+Then copy the output from the chat into a new `.md` file her in this repo.
 It appears that anything you get from prompt engineering can be pasted directly into your GitHub documentation, discussions or chats.